-As with so many elements of the Union, all of our DJs for our big events like The Bop, Rewind and Sinners Sport are students.
+As with so many elements of the Union, all of our DJs for our big events like The Bop, Sinners, and all of our whole building events are students.

 There’s more to being a DJ than that notorious scratching sound and pissing your neighbours off at house parties – being a DJ means making an event your own.
 No matter the theme of the event and the venue decorations and the lighting, the music always sets the tone of the event.
 It can make or break the event, and can change the mood completely.